stepanhruda/STPTransitions/README.md

 ---

-Created by [Stepan Hruda](https://twitter.com/stepanhruda), if you follow him on Twitter, he's gonna have a good time.
+Created by [Stepan Hruda](https://twitter.com/stepanhruda).
+If you follow him on Twitter, he's gonna have a good time.

 Thanks goes to [Josh Vickery](https://twitter.com/vickeryj) and [ShopKeep POS](http://www.shopkeep.com) for contributions and feedback.